 - Computer with Microsoft PowerPoint, USB port, and internet access

 - Video/audio projection capability through computer and audio hookup (for playing video with sound from laptop)

-- Make sure there is sufficient space at the front of the room for a podium, a flip chart, and projection screen that is visible to all participants.
+- Allow space at the front of the room for a podium and projection screen that is visible to all participants.

 - Food and beverages (if provided) should be placed in the back of the workshop room or in an adjacent room.

 Food and beverage service is not required but is typically appreciated by workshop participants.
 If offered, food and beverage service is provided by the hosting institution or their agent.
 We recommend:

 - Coffee and water for the workshop duration.

 - Full-day workshops: light breakfast items along with coffee and tea, lunch at midday, and a light snack during afternoon break.

 Institutions may also consider a one-hour seminar for their scientists and engineers.
 Seminars provide an introduction to workshop concepts and the opportunity for a brief Q&A. Virtual seminars are hosted in GoToMeeting.
 Institution-hosted virtual seminars start at $1,500 and can accommodate up to 150 participants.
 A limited-access recording of the seminar is available for an additional fee.